 International Flight with an 18 Month Old

-Finally, when preparing for an international flight with an 18 month old, travel documents and airport logistics become just as important as comfort.
+Finally, careful preparation is crucial for a smooth international flight when flying with an 18 month old.
+Ensuring you have the right travel documents and handling airport logistics become just as important as comfort.
 For example, your toddler will need a valid passport, and in many cases, travel insurance provides peace of mind.
 Furthermore, arriving early to navigate customs and security ensures you won’t feel rushed while managing a busy toddler.

 - Check that your toddler’s passport is valid (at least 6 months before expiry).